Dryad Silvanet Documentation

 Device ID (Serial ID)

-A Device ID is a unique identifier of a node in a LoRaWAN network, for example Sensor ID and Gateway ID.
-In Silvanet, these nodes include the Silvanet Border Gateway, Mesh Gateway and Wildfire Sensors.
+A Device ID is a unique identifier of a node in a LoRaWAN network (e.g., Sensor ID, Gateway ID).

-The Device ID is provided as a unique text string and QR Code.
-The Device ID is used to register the device with the Silvanet Cloud.
-It also allows the Silvanet Cloud to know the location of the device in a Site.
+In Silvanet, the Device ID is a unique text string which is provided as a QR Code (and NFC in Gen 3 devices).
+The Device ID is used to register a Silvanet device with the Silvanet Cloud.
+It allows the Silvanet Cloud to know the location of the device in a deployment Site.

 Device Address (DevAddr)